 A Musing That Bears Consideration…

 What would it mean if existence were infinite?
 Truly infinite?
 If every permutation of matter, energy, physics, and causality existed somewhere out there in the vast unknown?

-A few universes over, Hamlet wouldn’t be written by Shakespeare; it would be authored by an immortal monkey banging randomly at a typewriter.
-Fictional heroes would live actual lives in an adjacent reality.
-From what I understand, physicists and philosophers (and please research this for yourself; I’m not a scholar) allow for scenarios where cause and effect do not dictate the sequence of phenomena.
-Time (which is needed for causality to exist, as condition A requires time to produce interaction B, and time is once again needed to express result C) is a construct borne from the expansion of the universe, and is affected by factors like gravity and speed.
+A few universes over, Hamlet would be authored by an immortal monkey banging randomly at a typewriter.
+Fictional heroes would live actual lives in adjacent realities.
+From what I understand, physicists and philosophers (and please research this for yourself; I’m not a scholar) allow for scenarios where cause and effect do not dictate the expression of phenomena.
+Time (which is needed for causality to exist, as condition A requires time to produce interaction B, and is once again needed to express result C from interaction B) is a construct borne from the expansion of the universe, and is affected by factors like gravity and speed.
 If you consider this a pie-in-the-sky idea with no bearing on your daily life, look no further than your GPS app.
 A GPS satellite must account for gravity-borne time slippage, or it will end up sending us erroneous data.